unixwzrd/oobabooga-macOS/README.md

 In the test-scripts directory, there are some random Python scripts using tensors to test things like data types for MPS and other compute engines.
 Nothing special, just ahcked together in a few minutes for checking GPU utilization and AutoCast Data Typing.

+## 27 Jul 2023

+**IMPORTANT:** Make sure to use the older llama-cpp-python version 0.1.74, I haven't got the new version sorted out yet, so that means Llama2 support is not working just yet.
+I updated the instructions to include the version number.
+I was testing with the new one and haven't got it working quite right yet.

+I may turn my attention to the Hugging Face llama code next.

+Someone gets a HUGE thank you for being the first person to give feedback and help me make things better!
+They actually went throiugh my instructionas and gave me some feedback, spotted a few typos and found thinsg to be useful.
+You know who you are! 👍

+Someone else also asked if this would woitk for Intel, I tried, but the python which comes with Conda is compiled for i386, whcih should work(?) but doesn't and should be x86_64.
+Might work for Intel macOS, but would be difficult when you try getting conda to install PyTorch, taht won't work well.
+I'm sure I could hack it to make it work, but that would be a nasty hack.
+Not only that, I was trying to run things on a 32GB MacBook Pro and having memory issues, I doubt many Intal Macs out there have much more than 32GB and even thouhg they have unified memory, my bet is they would still be slow.
+I gave up when I figured out that Conda wouldn't install on my 16GB Intel MacBook Pro.
+Never thiught I'd need tat much RAM, but initially I was going to get 64GB and then swapped my 36GB Apple Silicon MBP for 96BG. 😮

+If anyone is interested in helping out with this effort, please let me know.
+I'm in the oobaboga Discord #mac-setup channel a good bit, or you may reach me through GitHub.

 ## 25 Jul 2023 macOS version patched and working

 I managed to get the code back together from an unwanted pull of future commits, I had things mis-configured on my side.
 The patches are applied and it just needs some testing.
 So far I haev only really briefly tested with a llama 30B 4bit quantized model and I am getting very reasonable resoponse times, though there it is running a range of 1-12 tokens per second.
 It seemed like more yesterday, but it's still reasonable.